BlidDev/Niv/wiki/input_and_output.md

 **Desc:**

-Prints the given formated message in `msg` and requests input from the user and returns the input casted to the desired `type` if possible.
+Prints the given formated message in `msg`, requests input from the user, and returns the input casted to the desired `type` if possible.

 **Return value:** The value of the casted input.